-- once the optimum search bin size has been found, the unblinding of the data is done, i.e. the events inside the time window and the search bin are counted; - this number of events is translated into a flux or a flux limit if no significant excess on top of the background is found through the knowledge of the expected signal in the detector for the given analysis cuts.
+- once the optimum search bin size has been found, the unblinding of the data is done, i.e. the events inside the time window and the search bin are counted; - this number of events is translated into a flux, or a flux limit if no significant excess is found through the knowledge of the expected signal in the detector for the given analysis cuts.

-Although both TeV γ -rays and neutrinos produce muons in the detector array, the optimal choice of selection criteria depends on the assumed signal.
-The analysis was optimized to the TeV γ signal.
-Any further optimization to the neutrino signal would be more than offset by the penalty for an additional trials factor.
+Although both TeV $\gamma$ -rays and neutrinos produce muons in the detector array, the optimal choice of selection criteria depends on the assumed signal.
+The analysis was optimized to the TeV $\gamma$ signal.
+Any further optimization, for a neutrino signal, would be more than offset by the penalty for an additional trials factor.

-Data and simulation.- In order to have a background estimate for the flare, a time and angular window have to be defined around the flare of equatorial coordinates (J2000) right ascension = $18h\ 08m\ 39.34s$ and declination = $-20^{\circ}\ 24'\ 39.7"\ [11,\ 21,\ 22]$.
-The bulk of the flare energy was concentrated in less than $0.6\ s$.
-The Swift-BAT counting rate drops by more than 2 orders of magnitudes after $0.6\ s$ from the onset of the burst [9].
-Based on the observation time for each satellite [3, 5, 17, 23-25], and accounting for its position, the expected signal time in AMANDA was calculated.
-The spread of the resulting times indicate that a safe window is $1.5\ s$, centered at $21h\ 30m\ 26.6s$ of Dec.
-27th, the onset time of the flare.
+Data and simulation.- In order to have a background estimate for the flare, a time and angular window have to be defined around the flare at equatorial coordinates (J2000) right ascension = 18h 08m 39.34s and declination = -20° 24' 39.7" [12, 20, 21].
+The bulk of the flare energy was concentrated in less than 0.6 s.
+The counting rate of the Burst Alert Telescope (BAT) on board the Swift spacecraft drops by more than 2 orders of magnitudes after 0.6 s from the onset of the burst [9].
+Based on the observation time for each satellite [3, 5, 22? -24], and accounting for their positions, the expected signal times in AMANDA were calculated.
+The spread of the resulting times indicate that a safe window is 1.5 s, centered at UT 21h 30m 26.6s of December 27th, the onset time of the flare.

 To evaluate the performance of the detector, simulations were performed for several input signals.
-The CORSIKA-QGSJet01 [26] and ANIS [27] codes were used to simulate the photon (and proton) and neutrino interactions, respectively.
-The generated energy for photons is 10 TeV to 10^5 TeV and for protons is 10 GeV to 10^5 TeV.
-The muons were propagated in the ice with MMC [28] and the program AMASIM [29] simulated the response of the detector.
+The CORSIKA-QGSJet01 [25] and ANIS [26] codes were used to simulate the photon (and proton) and neutrino interactions, respectively.
+The range of generated energies for photons was 10 TeV to $10^5$ TeV and for protons was 10 GeV to $10^5$ TeV.
 The tracks were reconstructed with the same iterative log-likelihood fitting procedure that was applied to the real data.

 The angular resolution for different cuts has been studied using the simulation of down-going muons generated by cosmic rays.
 The angular resolution, defined as the median of the angular difference between the true and the reconstructed track, is 3.5°.
-This value was obtained using atmospheric down-going muon high statistics simulations and it was checked that this result is robust within
+This value was obtained using atmospheric down-going muon high statistics simulations and it was checked that this result is robust within 0.1 degree for the expected signals of photons and neutrino induced muons.
+We also considered a variety of spectral indices for the $\gamma$ -ray spectrum assuming values given in Ref.
+[11] and we found that the angular resolution is almost independent of the spectral index.
+The effective areas, defined as the equivalent area for a perfect detector that is able to detect particles with 100% efficiency, for gammas and neutrinos are shown in figure 1 as a function of the energy.